vaibhavnoreply/kubernetes-best-practices/application deployment/README.md

 When creating Kubernetes Pods, it is for certain reasons not advisable to use `latest` tags on Container Images.

-The reason of not using latest tags is that once we create kubernets pod it assigns `imagePullPolicy` to it.
+The reason of not using latest tags is that once we create kubernetes pod it assigns `imagePullPolicy` to it.
 By default this will set to `IfNotPresent` which means that the container runtime will only pull the image if it is not present on the node the Pod was assigned to.
 Once you use `latest` as an image tag this default behavior switches to `Always` resulting in the runtime pulling the image every time it starts up a container using that image in a Pod.

 There are two really important reasons why this is really bad thing to do:
 - You loose control over which exact code is running in your system